RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 ## Leave No Shit <a id="Leave-No-Shit"></a>

 If you use or borrow something, return it in a better state than when you received it.
-We are committed not to stuff the orga with huge cleaning costs or efforts.
-The orga isn’t our mum.
+We are committed not to stuff the organizer with huge cleaning costs or efforts.
+The organizer isn’t our mum.

 ## Creative Capitalism <a id="Creative-Capitalism"></a>

 Money is not the root of all evil but keeps people alive and planes in the air.
-Money is also the stuff the enables corruption *and* greenpeace.
+Money is also the stuff the enables corruption *and* Greenpeace.
 Money is a way of keeping score, money is debt.
 Money is morally neutral.
 Cool people aren’t profit motivated, boring people are, _don’t be boring_.

 ## Consent: ask before you fondle. <a id="Consent-ask-before-you-fondle"></a>